rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 Positivism vs critical theory:

 -   Sachs, C.B.
-(2011).
-What is to be Overcome?
-Nietzsche, Carnap, and modernism as the overcoming of metaphysics. *History of Philosophy Quarterly*, 28, 303--318. [^Sachs2011]
--   Sachs, C.B.
 (2020).
 [Why did the Frankfurt school misunderstand logical positivism?](https://jhiblog.org/2020/08/05/why-did-the-frankfurt-school-misunderstand-logical-positivism/)
 -   O'Neill, J. & Uebel, T. (2004).
 Horkheimer and Neurath: Restarting a disrupted debate. *European Journal of Philosophy*, 12, 75--105. [^ONeill2004]
 -   Vrahimis, A. (2020).
 [Scientism, social praxis, and overcoming metaphysics: A debate between logical empiricism and the Frankfurt School](https://www.journals.uchicago.edu/doi/full/10.1086/710184). [^Vrahimis2020]